 He refused to be interviewed further but did later provide a sworn statement to the government.

-Haynesworth had a tumultuous 2010 season with the Redskins that ended when he was suspended without pay for the final four games of the season for “conduct detrimental to the club.”
+Haynesworth had a tumultuous 2010 season with the Washington Football Team that ended when he was suspended without pay for the final four games of the season for “conduct detrimental to the club.”
 He has constantly feuded with coach Mike Shanahan, skipped offseason workouts and failed to pass a conditioning test at the start of training camp.
 He did not start a game last season, despite being in the second year of a seven-year, $100 million contract.

 “Any time that somebody’s name that’s out there that’s associated with this organization that’s not positive, obviously you don’t feel very good about it,” Shanahan said.
 “But you want to get the facts first, and I haven’t been able to talk to Albert.
 Therefore I don’t feel comfortable talking about it.”